kets99/Toll-Taking/README.md

 # Toll-Taking
 An android application to pay tolls in advance at the toll booth .
-It makes use of googlemaps,places API .
+It makes use of googlemaps,places API.</br>
+Contributors </br>
+@kets99</br>
+@mphis